development / guideline / website /

 This page describes the syntax and formatting for the FieldTrip website.
 The content of the website is maintained on https://github.com/fieldtrip/website and we have a complete tutorial that explains how to contribute.
 You can also use the GitHub web interface by opening a specific page page and clicking on the pen symbol (“Edit this file”) in the upper right corner.

-The Markdown document should start with a short header between two lines with three minus characters (not more and not less), including the title and the tags (formatted in a comma-separated) like this
+The Markdown document should start with some so-called frontmatter, i.e., a short header between two lines with three minus characters each (not more and not less), including the title, tags, etc.

 ---